 Thank you for visiting The New Mexico Tech Department of Mathematics website.
 This site provides information about our undergraduate program, our graduate program, and information about research by our faculty members.
 Members of our department create, communicate, and apply mathematics of the highest caliber through activities such as internationally recognized research and graduate education, award winning undergraduate programs, and extensive outreach to local schools.

 If you are a student considering attending New Mexico Tech, we hope you find these pages useful and informative.
-Should you have any questions, please feel free to contact us at firstname.lastname@example.org
+For more information about the application process and requirements you can browse the graduate studies and office of admission pages.
+Should you have any questions, please feel free to contact us at email@example.com

 Annette LaRussa, Ph.D